Chii1-chips/Chii1-chips/README.md

 ✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔

 # I DO NOT WANT SPAM FOLLOWS!!!
-I DO NOT WANT SPAM FOLLOW ACCOUNTS!!!
+I DO NOT WANT SPAM FOLLOW ACCOUNTS FOLLOWING ME!!!
 I DO NOT WANT IT!!!!!
 OR ELSE I'LL SPRAY BOTTLE YOU!!.

+(I don't like have a burning hatred towards following spam accounts, I just don't find the point of it at all.
+I dislike it because it's a personal preference and that people that ACTUALLY like me and know me follow me.)

    # DNI list !
 READ BEFORE YOU FOLLOW/INT WITH ME.